jamiedumont/tactically-creative.co.uk/content/casestudy/jakemorrell.md

 Jake wanted a site that would act as a hub for all his online communication with his fanbase.
-Social media was working well in generating interest, but without a focal point it was lacking impact.
+Social media was working well in generating interest, but without a focal point it struggled to create any real traction.
 Consolidating his band’s identity into a central site would allow him to manage and cultivate the band’s image as it grew.